amitkummer/Hugo-Booklet/demo/content/post/cool resources.md

 ---
-title: "cool resources"
+title: 'cool resources'
-date: "2020-08-24"
+date: '2020-08-24'
-description: "js programming related resources"
+description: 'js programming related resources'
 ---

 Here is a list of some cool resources for learning Javascript.
 It features books, cool blog posts, and everything in between.